-Mary Hamilton, QC is a Partner in the firm’s Wills, Estates + Trusts and Charities + Non-Profit Practice Groups.
+Mary Hamilton, K.C. is a Partner in the firm’s Wills, Estates + Trusts and Charities + Non-Profit Practice Groups.
 Mary has extensive experience in matters relating to wills, trusts and estate administration.
-She has held senior positions with various wills, estates and trusts groups in Vancouver and was named Vancouver Trusts and Estates “Lawyer of the Year” by Best Lawyers® in Canada in 2011, 2017 and 2021.
+She has held senior positions with various wills, estates and trusts groups in Vancouver and was named Vancouver Trusts and Estates “Lawyer of the Year” by Best Lawyers® in Canada in 2011, 2017, 2021 and 2024.

 Mary has over 30 years of experience advising clients about their estate planning including the use of wills, alter ego and joint spousal trusts, discretionary family trusts, qualified disability trusts, charitable giving and other vehicles to transition wealth during life and on death.
 Her advice is sought by successful business owners concerned about ensuring an effective transition of their business from one generation to the next and by wealthy individuals concerned about benefiting their families (and others) in a fair and responsible manner.